 - Focus on the transfer of power from legs to hips to shoulder to elbow

 - Increased weight transfer from the back leg to the front leg

 - Brush the ball to generate more topspin

-Being an advanced technique, there are a lot of elements that contribute towards an effective forehand loop.
-And failing in just a few of these can destroy your stroke.
+An effective forehand loop is an advanced technique and has a lot of elements that contribute to its success.
+Failing in just a few of these can destroy your stroke.

 At first, this may seem a little daunting.
 There is a lot of information to take in.
-But breaking down the stroke into distinct stages makes forehand looping a lot more straightforward.
+But breaking down the stroke into distinct steps makes forehand looping more straightforward.

 Transfer of Momentum Through the Body

 The most challenging part of tackling the forehand loop is developing a textbook flow of momentum through the body.
 Think of the forehand loop as a compound movement.
 It is essentially a full-body workout.

 To begin, lower your body and transfer your weight to the back leg – the forehand loop’s foundation.
 The shoulders lower, and the hips rotate, leaving you facing the same direction as your back foot.